 The primary indicator Target Reference Point (RP{targ}) for each management area is set at the average logbook CPUE for the years 2000-2022 because these years capture when logbooks became required for the fishery in 2000 and represents contrasting data (highs and lows) in fishery performance.
 The exceptions to this include North Stephens Passage (excludes 2000) and Lower Chatham Strait (excludes 2013) due to having substantial outliers in those given years that influence the Target Reference Point.
 The Upper Trigger Reference Point (RP{upper_trig}) is set at 125% of the RP{targ} and is set at the level at which stocks are considered more resilient to increased fishing pressure.
-The Lower Trigger Reference Point (RP{lower_trig}) is set between the Target and Limit Reference Point that prompts management actions and is set at 75% of the RP{targ}.
-The Limit Reference Point (RP{lim}) is set at the level at which stocks are considered in a danger zone and are no longer resilient to fishing pressure and is set at 50% of the RP{targ}.
+The Lower Trigger Reference Point (RP{lower_trig}) is set at 75% of the RP{targ}.
+The Limit Reference Point (RP{lim}) is set at the level at which stocks are considered are no longer resilient to fishing pressure and is set at 50% of the RP{targ}.